 I have trust issues.
 Not with people, but with our data.
 With the fast progression of the world’s technological innovations, we trust more and more of our data to be uploaded upon the digital unknown.
 From our chats with friends to our financial transactions, although it makes our lives more convenient, it comes with greater security risks.
 I believe that extensive knowledge of algorithm developments and competence in multiple programming languages is necessary.
 This realization has inspired me to become a software developer that would play a vital role in advancing technology securities to the next level.
 Therefore, there is no better choice for me than to pursue Computer Science at UIUC.
 UIUC’s excellent computer science program coupled with its plethora of courses on distributed systems, networking, and security would enable me to be one step closer to my goal of developing safe and secure digital usage.

+Hey!
+Good job on the essay.
+All the content so far answers the prompt, and there weren’t a lot of grammatical or spelling errors except for some of the obvious ones I pointed out.
+Compared to the second response, I think your first response is a bit weak so focus on that one first.
+Brainstorm a bit on what makes you unique, and from what I see it’s the internship at McEasy, so capitalize on your strengths with these responses.
+Asking for experience or future career goals implies that UIUC looks for ambitious or determined students who knows what they want.
+So stay true and genuine, but make sure to mention what you’re looking for.